NOAA predicts the Atlantic will see 14 to 19 named tropical systems this year, an increase over its last estimate

-As if on cue, the tropical Atlantic has been heating up this week, with Franklin churning in the southern Gulf of Mexico and another area of potential development farther out in the ocean.
+As if on cue, the tropical Atlantic looks to be heating up this week, with two areas of potential development we are currently watching.

 Franklin has already prompted hurricane warnings for parts of Mexico’s east coast as the system will move into the Mexican state of Veracruz late Wednesday into early Thursday.

 Several hundred miles to the east, a disorganized cluster of storms bears watching as it moves towards near the Lesser Antilles.

 The National Hurricane Center currently gives the system a 40% chance of developing, and forecast models show it could approach the eastern United States coastline later this weekend.
 It is still too early to say for sure if the system, which would be named Gert if it develops, would curve back out to sea before reaching the US coast.

 Forecasts made earlier this year were predicting “slightly below-average activity.”
 These forecast were made in early April when a weak to moderate El Niño was forecast to develop during the peak of hurricane season.
 Now that we are more likely to enter and maintain neutral conditions of the El Niño Southern Oscillation in the Pacific, recasters believe we will see an above average season.

 “The chance of an El Niño forming, which tends to prevent storms from strengthening, has dropped significantly from May,” Bell said.